The-Data-for-Children-Collaborative/noral-platform-research/research/02-stakeholder-workshop/README.md

 - The workshop was conducted using collaboration tool, [MURAL](https://www.mural.co/).
 - The stakeholders were divided in groups of 3-5 with varying roles and experiences.
-- Each group was moderated by a project memenb.
+- Each group was moderated by a project team member to conduct the workshop and take notes.

 ## Confidentiality